openvinotoolkit/openvino/docs/articles_en/documentation/legacy-features/transition-legacy-conversion-api/legacy-conversion-api/[legacy]-convert-models-as-python-objects.rst

    The code described here has been **deprecated!** Do not use it to avoid working with a legacy solution.
 It will be kept for some time to ensure backwards compatibility, but **you should not use** it in contemporary applications.

    This guide describes a deprecated conversion method.
-The guide on the new and recommended method can be found in the :doc:`Model Preparation <openvino_docs_model_processing_introduction>` article.
+The guide on the new and recommended method can be found in the :doc:`Model Preparation <../../../../openvino-workflow/model-preparation>` article.

 Model conversion API is represented by ``convert_model()`` method in openvino.tools.mo namespace. ``convert_model()`` is compatible with types from openvino.runtime, like PartialShape, Layout, Type, etc.